johntron/johntron/space/README.md

 * Navigation: where am I withing my environment (point A) and where are the things I care about (potential B's)
 * Guidance: planning path for getting from A to B
-* Control: operating motion systems to follow predetermined path
+* [Control]: operating motion systems to follow predetermined path
-* Communications: what commands do I accept / issue and how is a message transmitted (physical / digital / application interfaces)
+* [Communications]: what commands do I accept / issue and how is a message transmitted (physical / digital / application interfaces)
-* Power: do I have enough?
+* [Power]: do I have enough?

+![Subsystems][subsystem diagram]

 ## Todo